 2. Since you are going to transfer files without using data connection, so tap the circular button to turn on your device’s hotspot.

 3. Next step, in your laptop/PC, connect to the Xender wifi network.

 4. Now open your computer’s browser and enter the URL provided in the Xender screen. (http://192.168.43.1:33455).

 5. Next “Accept” connection permission that pops up on your phone to initiate wireless file transfer between your smartphone and computer.

 6. That’s it.
 Now choose any category on-screen or file manager to upload and download files via Xender without the internet connection.

 Method 2 — Transfer Files Wirelessly In Xender With Internet Connection:

-If you like to transfer files in Xender with internet connection, then make sure your Android smartphone and computer are connected over same WiFi network that has internet access.
+If you like to transfer files in Xender with an internet connection, then make sure your Android smartphone and computer are connected over the same WiFi network that has internet access.